Dareka826/tab-suspend-placeholder/README.md

 # Tab Suspend Placeholder

-A Firefox add-on that replaces tabs with a minimal placeholder.
+A Firefox add-on that replaces tabs with a placeholder that is pretty minimal and doesn't have js constantly running in the background.

-Inspired by The Great Suspender for Chrome.
+Inspired by The Great Suspender.

 TODO: